Charco Azul and Cuevas Arenales

 Pay close attention to this section, even if you don’t pay attention to anything else we’ve written here

-3. Ok … If you ignored point #2, when you get ready to leave, you will need to back up car up the entire hill in reverse (assuming your car is front-wheel drive, as most are today) to get it back to the road.
+3. Ok … If you ignored the warning about driving down the hill, when you get ready to leave, you will find out what I said was true- it is too steep and slippery for a regualr car to go up.
+Either get someone with a 4×4 to tow you up, or you can try to back the car up the entire hill in reverse (assuming your car is front-wheel drive, as most are today) to get it back to the road.
 Take our word for it … not a fun way to end your visit!

 4. Leave NOTHING of value in your car…..maybe even leave it open.
 Smash and grabs occasionally happen when parked down the hill.